mwouts/jupytext/README.md

 ```
 and then, Jupytext will understand `"jupytext": {"formats": "ipynb,py"},` as an instruction to create the paired Python script in the `percent` format.

+To disable global pairing for an individual notebook, set formats to a single format, e.g.:
+``"jupytext": {"formats": "ipynb"},`

 #### Default metadata filtering

 You can specify which metadata to include or exclude in the text files created by Jupytext by default by setting `c.ContentsManager.default_notebook_metadata_filter` (notebook metadata) and `c.ContentsManager.default_cell_metadata_filter` (cell metadata).
 They accept a string of comma separated keywords.
 A minus sign `-` in font of a keyword means exclusion.